Orion-Zheng/the_stack_tfds/README.md

 # 2. Generate TFDS of the-stack-dedup
 Run `build_scripts/generate_the_stack_dedup.sh` to generate TFDS in the `the_stack_data` directory.
-Among these scripts:
+Among the script:
 ```
 --manual_dir: The source directory for storing raw data.
 --data_dir: The target directory for storing the generated TFDS.
 ```

 # 3. Upload the TFDS to Google Cloud
-Install gsutil and sign in your Google Account, run `the_stack_data/upload.sh` to upload TFDS to your storage bucket.
+Install gsutil and sign in your Google Account, run `the_stack_data/upload.sh` to upload TFDS to your google storage bucket.
 [ref](https://cloud.google.com/storage/docs/gsutil_install#linux)